marziosala/marziosala.github.io/_posts/2020-08-01-lunar-lander.md

 Here we implement the REINFORCE method.
 The method was proposed by R. Williams in 1992 in the paper *Simple Statistical Gradient-Following Algorithms for Connectionist Reinforcement Learning*, Machine Learning, 8, 229-256.
 The paper says that the name is an acronym for "REward Increment = Nonnegative Factor x Offset Reinforcement x Characteristic Eligibility", which is the equation described at page 234.
 The notation of the paper is slightly different from what is generally used today, so to understand the method it's easier to read the Sutton and Barto book.

 The code is taken from the official [PyTorch example](https://github.com/pytorch/examples/blob/master/reinforcement_learning/reinforce.py), then changed a bit.
 The implementation is quite simple and almost all of the logic is contained in the `finish_episode()` method.
-The method is the basic one without any baselines, and leave the problem for a later article on more modern methods.
+The method is the basic one without baselines.

 ```python